axtcsq/Tranquil/README.md

 Google Forms link:
 ### Different Browsers and Screen Sizes
 ### Bugs and Problems
-* OverlayScrollbar plugin can sometimes give an error message but it does not affect anything
+* OverlayScrollbar plugin can sometimes give an error message but it does not affect anything.
-* Loading page may take a long time to load
+* Loading page may take a long time to load.
 ## Deployment
-1. Download an Integrated Development Environment (IDE) such as Visual Studio Code with the necessary extensions.
+1. Download an Integrated Development Environment (IDE) such as Visual Studio Code with the necessary extensions
    * [Download Visual Studio Code here](https://code.visualstudio.com/)
    * [Download extensions here](https://scotch.io/bar-talk/22-best-visual-studio-code-extensions-for-web-development)
    * [Guide on using Visual Studio Code here](https://www.youtube.com/watch?v=VqCgcpAypFQ)
-2. Set up a GitHub account.
+2. Set up a GitHub account
    * Go to https://github.com/join
    * Type a username, your email address, and a password.
    * Choose Sign up for GitHub, and then follow the instructions.
    * [Video: Guide on using GitHub in Visual Studio Code](https://www.youtube.com/watch?v=Fk12ELJ9Bww)
    * [Setting up username and user email in Git](https://www.codegrepper.com/code-examples/delphi/vscode+make+sure+you+configure+your+%27user.name%27+and+%27user.email%27+in+git)
-3. Download & clone our project.
+3. Download & clone our project
-   * Clone:
+   * Clone
      * Navigate to the main page of the repository
      * Click down arrow on Code
      * Under "Clone with HTTPS", click the copy icon to copy link